 A white-tailed deers nose is his main line of defense.
 Scent control is very important and can help you remain undetected and be more successful at killing whitetails more consistently.

 - Wash your clothes in a scent control clothes wash and dry with scent control dryer sheets and then store in scent free bags.

 - Keep your boots in a scent free container or bag until you get out of your truck to go hunting.
 I keep my boots in a scent free bag and I dust the insides of them with baking soda and put pine needles in the bag when I store them.
 Never pump gas in your hunting boots.

 - Take a scent free shower before each hunt if possible.

 - Spray yourself down with a scent free spray.
 Use cover scent and or an attractant scent.

-Calling whitetail can be a great way to bring them into range to be able to get a shot.
+Calling whitetails can be a great way to bring them into range to be able to get a good shot.
 By learning whitetail vocalizations and knowing the deers language and what they are saying and how to make those vocalizations and when to make them can give you a huge advantage for killing more and bigger deer.
 Using grunt calls, bleat calls or rattling antlers or a rattle bag are great tools to have and know how and when to use them.